SpareBank1/designsystem/packages/ffe-grid/README.md

 The gutter/gap between columns can be controlled using the `.ffe-grid--gap-{size}` modifier.
 Available sizes correspond to the [ffe spacing variables](https://design.sparebank1.no/profil/spacing/), however the largest available size is `lg`.

 The default gap is 16px, equivalent to `.ffe-grid--gap-sm`.

+The gap value is also applied as a padding to the left and right of the grid.

+### Center

+Contents of a grid column can be centered horizontally and vertically using the `.ffe-grid__col--center` modifier.

+### Center text

+Text inside a grid column can be centered using the `.ffe-grid__col--center-text` modifier.

 ### Background colors